 Today, there are seemingly endless options – a dizzying buffet of learning resources.

 This is great news for aspiring developers, who now have so many excellent choices from which to choose.

-So how do you know which ones are worth your time and money?
+But how do you know which learning platforms are worth your time and money?

 Fear not, for today I have 4 worthwhile platforms to share.